-MARKETING RESEARCH (5 ECTS)
+MARKETING RESEARCH (ECTS 5)

 Objective of this course is to teach students about problems and techniques to be used during a market research, and enable them to collect information on their own, estimate and use them efficiently when making business decisions.
 Students will learn how to require a market research and how to evaluate and use the results.
 There will be also discussions on how to plan, implement and analyze data and reports.
 The course is primarily created for users, i.e. more for future marketing experts and less for specialists dealing mostly with market research.
+Students will, perusing literature connected with Marketing Research, become familiar with main concepts and economic interactions that pertain to following areas: research design, defining the marketing research problem, secondary data sources, qualitative and quantitative research approaches, sampling, etc. The students will discover problems and offer possible solutions, as well as identify possible risks of a proposed solution.
+Through the use of case examples and didactic lecture, students will have knowledge of the ethical principles of research and appropriate codes of conduct in market research as identified by ESOMAR and NIH.

 SERVICES MARKETING (5 ECTS)